pymc-devs/pymc-examples/myst_nbs/case_studies/wrapping_jax_function.myst.md

 We do not return the jitted function, so that the entire Aesara graph can be jitted together after being converted to JAX.
 :::

-For a better understanding of {class}`~aesara.graph.basic.Op` JAX conversions, we recommend reading Aesara's [Adding JAX and Numba support for Ops guide](https://aesara.readthedocs.io/en/latest/extending/creating_a_numba_jax_op.html?highlight=JAX)
+For a better understanding of {class}`~aesara.graph.op.Op` JAX conversions, we recommend reading Aesara's [Adding JAX and Numba support for Ops guide](https://aesara.readthedocs.io/en/latest/extending/creating_a_numba_jax_op.html?highlight=JAX)

 We can test that our conversion function is working properly by compiling a {func}`aesara.function` with `mode="JAX"`: